Multi-Antenna Jamming in Covert Communication: Introduction

-Provided that the system is covert, assuming Alice uses the covertness achieving transmission power, we turn to analyze the covert rate as a function of the jammer's transmission strategy.
-We choose to use Bob received SNR as our figure of merit since in most cases the actual rate of any coding scheme is an increasing function of the SNR.
-Specifically, we consider the optimization problems arises for the maximization of the received SNR according to the jammer's strategy.
-It turns out that this maximization is not trivial, as the jammer's strategy affects both in opposite directions.
-Nevertheless, we solve the optimization problems for the cases of known and unknown CSI on Willie.
-The solution is essentially describing the directions and power allocations the jammer's transmission should take upon.
+Provided that the system is covert, i.e., assuming Alice uses the covertness achieving construction, we solve the optimization problem which turns out to be not trivial, as the jammer's strategy affects Bob's SNR in opposite directions.
+Nevertheless, under this construction, we solve both optimization problems for the cases of known and unknown CSI of Willie.
+The solutions essentially describe the directions and power allocations the jammer's transmission should use.
 When the CSI is known, the optimal transmission strategy for the jammer is to transmit in a single direction, with all of his available power.
-In general, this direction is not trivial since it takes into account both the channel coefficients to Bob as well as those to Willie.
+In general, this direction is not trivial, since it takes into account both the channel coefficients to Bob as well as those to Willie.
 Thus, the transmission direction has a tradeoff between being orthogonal to Bob and in the direction of Willie.
-When the CSI of Willie is not known but the CSI of Bob is known to the jammer, we show that transmitting the AN diffusely into the null-space of Bob is not always optimal.
+When the CSI of Willie is unknown, yet the CSI of Bob is known to the jammer, we show that transmitting the AN diffusely into the null-space of Bob is not always optimal.

 Furthermore, we consider the case where Bob is also equipped with multiple antennas and uses a linear receiver.
 This provides even further depth and complexity to the optimizations in question, as Bob takes an active part in the decoding process.
 We extend the optimization problems for this case and present several transmission strategies that the jammer should take to assist Alice as much as possible, as well as the detection strategies Bob should employ when he has multiple antennas.
 The suggested strategies are compared to the optimal solution using numerical results.
 For the low SNR regime, some of the suggested strategies are shown to be asymptotically optimal.